rackerlabs/technical-blog/content/blog/2023/2023-01-25-microsoft-sql-server-add-articles-to-existing-replication-without-reinitializing-snapshot/index.md

 <img src=Picture12.png title="" alt="">

 Scripts Used for Demo:

+{{< highlight sql>}}

 /********************Steps to add articles in to exiting replication ********************/

-1. Ensure exiting replication is healthy.
+--1.
+Ensure exiting replication is healthy.
-2. First, change the allow_anonymous property of the publication to FALSE /*       Note :- Anonymous subscriptions can be created for the given publication, and immediate_sync must also be true.
+--2.
+First, change the allow_anonymous property of the publication to FALSE /*       Note :- Anonymous subscriptions can be created for the given publication, and immediate_sync must also be true.
 Cannot be changed for peer-to-peer publications. */